LGN520/farreach-public/docs/netreach-voting-v2.md

 		* Otherwise, put into KVS, sendback PUTRES
 		* NOTE: key may not exist in CKVS since controller may remove the key before PUTREQ_BE
 	+ PUTREQ: sendback PUTRES
+	+ DELREQ: sendback DELRES
+	+ DELREQ_BE
+		* If exist in CKVS, set status=2, and seq'=seq+1 (seq is that number embedded in the request packet), sendback DELRES
+		* Otherwise, delete from KVS, sendback DELRES
+		* NOTE: key may not exist in CKVS since controller may remove the key before DELREQ_BE
 - Controller-side processing
 	+ controller/periodic_backup.py for periodic backup; controller/cache_update.py for cache population
 	+ TODO: if cache is full, eviction is required; performing eviction in data plane for atomicity is resouce-consuming (proportional to value length)